 Another idea is to keep a dehumidifier running in your shop or store room.
-This will help draw the moisture out of your blank/plain garments before they even make it to your heat press machine.
+This will help draw the moisture out of your blank/plain garments before it even comes time to press your design in the heat press.

 Texprint-r have transfer paper suitable for pressing on wood.

-When pressing wood, as with garments, it is essential that it is dry – perhaps even more so.
+When pressing wood, as with garments, it is essential that it is dry.
 The key is ink penetration into the wood.
 This is more likely when the wood is nice and dry.
 Of course, wood does hold moisture well.
 It is difficult to dry it out.

 Tips for drying out wood:

-Not pre-pressing your projects before heat transfer can cause your work to lift, shift or run.
+Not pre-pressing your fabrics before heat transfer can cause your work to lift, shift or run.
 It may mean the transfer will not last so long in the wear and wash cycle of life.
-It means an inferior product for yourself, your friends, family, customers and clients.

 First check your manufacturer’s specifications – this applies to the transfer and substrate.
 Follow their advice.
-Beyond this, refer to the advice here and test and try as you work.
+Beyond this, continue to test and try as you work.

 To conclude, you really ought to pre-press to ensure an awesome result – it does make a difference!